Knowing when to freeze eggs improves your chances of having a baby later

-Deciding when to freeze eggs should be influenced by your age.
-Our Austin egg freezing specialists recommend that you freeze your eggs in your 20s or early 30s, your prime reproductive years, when your egg quantity and egg quality is best.
-By freezing your eggs during this 10- to 15-year time period, you will end up with more and higher-quality eggs after your egg retrieval, increasing your odds of pregnancy later.
+As you think about when to freeze eggs, you’ll want to consider your age.
+Typically, our Austin fertility specialists recommend that you freeze your eggs in your 20s or early-30s.
+These are the years when your egg quantity and quality are best.
+By freezing your eggs during this time, you will end up with more and higher-quality eggs and have better odds of conceiving later.

-Our Austin egg freezing specialists also recommend that you consider factors other than age when you want to freeze your eggs.
-One of the most important is your actual reproductive potential.
-Some women experience a decline in ovarian function at a younger age and should consider freezing their eggs more quickly.
-In contrast, other women may not experience this decline until later than expected, potentially giving them more time to freeze their eggs.
+Fertility testing can help you decide when to freeze eggs.
+For example, some women may experience a decline in fertility at a younger age.
+These women should consider freezing their eggs earlier.
+In contrast, other women may not experience this decline until later than expected.
+This can give them more time to freeze their eggs.

-Contact us to schedule an appointment with an experienced and compassionate egg freezing specialist.
-We can help you decide if you are a good candidate for egg freezing and explain your next steps.
+If you want to learn more about the egg freezing timeline, contact us to schedule an appointment.
+We can help you decide whether you’re a good egg freezing candidate and explain the next steps.